Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Fully Observed Model

 \section{Fully Observed Model}

 We start the discussion with the fully observed model.
 We note again that such a setup has already been studied extensively (see e.g. \cite{kushner2001numerical}, \cite{kushner1990numerical}).
 For fully observed models, while for the case without measure transformation we essentially follow the machinery present by Kushner and colleagues, we also consider and present an approach where measure transformation is adopted and a continuity result is presented.
 This leads to an alternative approach for both existence and approximations.
 A key continuity lemma, Lemma \ref{SomnathLemma} is presented toward this end.
 Our analysis will set the stage for the more general information structures to be studied later in the paper.

-Consider a continuous-time process $X_t$ taking values in a Euclidean space $\mathbb{R}^{N}$, controlled by a control process $\{U_t\}$ taking values in a compact metric space $\mathbb{U}$.
-In the context of a diffusion process,
+Consider a continuous-time process $X_t$ taking values in a Euclidean space $\mathbb{R}^{d}$, controlled by a control process $U_t$ taking values in a compact metric space $\mathbb{U}$.
+In the context of a diffusion process, $X_t$ is a solution of the following stochastic differential equation (SDE) defined on a complete probability space $(\Omega, \sF, \Pm)$